yowmamasita/Ferris2/docs/tutorial/2_data_models.rst

 This snippet walks you through the basics of interacting with a model: creating, reading, updating, and deleting.

 .. note::
     Most of the examples below should be entered into the interactive console unless otherwise stated.
+Be sure to restart the interactive console instance after making modifications.

 Required fields